 - If you come back before 30 minutes passes, you will prevent auto-pause from occurring

 - Your runtime will never pause if you don't close your notebook browser tab and your computer is set to never go to sleep.
 Note that this can be dangerous, as it could incur large and unanticipated costs.

 1.2 What happens after auto-pausing?

 If you come back after 30 minutes of inactivity, you will have to un-pause your notebook cloud environment runtime, which can take up to 2 minutes.

-When a notebook is auto-paused, you will not lose any output that had been already explicitly written to a file or Google bucket, since the runtime environment (aka "boot disk") is not deleted.
+When a notebook is auto-paused, you will not lose any output that had been already explicitly written to a file, since the runtime environment (aka "boot disk") is not deleted.
 And of course you will not lose any output you copied to an external Google bucket.

 Note that your environment variables (such as workspace name or billing project) will be reset.
 In order to do queries within the notebook, for example, you will need to rerun the cells that grab the environment variables.

 2. Kernel activity prevents auto-pause for up to 24 hours